LandSandBoat/lsb-wiki/Staff-Conduct.md

 We would rather have the new contributors be comfortable, and create a welcoming environment for everyone, than cater to people, however knowledgeable, who wish to denigrate and belittle others.

 # 4. Welcoming Behavior
-To emphasize the above, official members of Project Topaz are expected to always conduct themselves in a manner that encourages contributions by others.
+To emphasize the above, official members of Topaz Next are expected to always conduct themselves in a manner that encourages contributions by others.
 This means that you should not:

 - Insult people or code.
 Instead, provide gentle corrections and suggestions.
 - Snap at a contributor.
 Instead, step back to cool off, then later give a professional response.